New Gwadar International Airport

-New Gwadar International Airport (NGIA) is an airport in Gwadar, Pakistan.
-It is the largest airport in Pakistan by area, occupying 4,300 acres (17 km^{2}) of land, and the second greenfield airport of Pakistan after Islamabad International Airport.
-The GIA is located in Gorandani, 26 km north-east of the old airport in Gwadar on the south-western Arabian Sea coast of Balochistan Province.
-GIA is expected to cost $246 million.
-It is mainly funded by China as a grant and was formally inaugurated on 14 October 2024 by Prime Minister Shehbaz Sharif and Premier of China Li Qiang.
-The airport replaced the Gwadar International Airport on January 20, 2025.
-With a runway spanning 3,658 m in length and 45 m in width, GIA is capable of accommodating the Airbus A380 and Boeing 747-8.
+New Gwadar International Airport (NGIA) is a public airport serving Gwadar, Balochistan, Pakistan.
+It is the largest airport in Pakistan by area, occupying 4,300 acres (17 km^{2}) of land, and the second greenfield airport in Pakistan after Islamabad International Airport.
+Located in Gorandani, 26 km north-east of the former Gwadar International Airport on the south-western Arabian Sea coast of Balochistan, NGIA was constructed at a cost of Rs66 billion (approximately US$237 million at 2025 exchange rates), funded primarily as a grant by China, with participation from Pakistan and Oman.

+The airport was formally inaugurated on 14 October 2024 by Prime Minister Shehbaz Sharif and Chinese Premier Li Qiang as a flagship project of the China-Pakistan Economic Corridor (CPEC).
+Commercial operations commenced on 20 January 2025, replacing the old airport.
+With a runway spanning 3,658 m in length and 45 m in width, NGIA is capable of accommodating wide-body aircraft including the Airbus A380 and Boeing 747-8.

-The Pakistan Civil Aviation Authority (PCAA) is responsible for overseeing its management and operation, and its ownership will be shared among a collaborative effort involving Pakistan, Oman, and China.
-This airport is designed to facilitate both domestic and international flights.
+Ownership of the airport is shared among Pakistan, Oman, and China, and the facility is designed to accommodate both domestic and international flights.
+As of February 2025, the airport operated five flights per week.